dauwhe/html-first/README.md

 We’ve drawn inspiration from Jeremy Keith’s [Resilient Web Design](https://resilientwebdesign.com).
 This book is a beautiful example of a "bookish" experience on the web now, with good use of link relations, simple design, and beautifully clear, semantic HTML.
 The subject of the book is also on-topic.

+## Frequently Asked Questions

+> What about Web Application Manifest?

+We consider this to be orthogonal to Web App Manifests.
+If you wish to have “save to homescreen” functionality, by all means use it.

+> What about metadata?

+The web already has numerous ways of including metadata in HTML documents.
+All we’re proposing is a convention that metadata in this "index" document applies to the entire web publication.
+The PWG can decide which method(s) will be used by WPs.

+> What about secondary resources?

+With both of our demo books, we’ve been able to cache secondary resources (including fonts referenced from CSS) without having a list of such resources.
+Such a list is a tremendous burden on authors, and if we can possibly avoid it we should.

+>

 ## Feedback

 [Web Publications](https://www.github.com/w3c/wpub) are being discussed by the W3C Publishing Working Group.